gonutz/command_line_programs/README.md

 non_empty - Print only lines that are not empty.
             Lines containing spaces are not empty.

+png - Convert a JPEG/BMP/PNG/GIF image from standard input to PNG and write the
+      result to standard output.

 replace_all - replaces the first argument with the second for the standard input.

 skip - discard the first N bytes of the input and output the rest.